Chris Hogan (American football): Sponsorships and endorsements

 In 2015, Maximum Human Performance (MHP) announced the signing of Hogan to a sponsorship deal.

 Personal life

 Hogan is married to Dr. Ashley Boccio, a podiatrist and Long Island native whom he met at Penn State when they were both lacrosse players.
-The couple has twins, Chase James Hogan and Parker Kay Hogan, born in March 2017.
+The couple have four children (Chase, Parker, Peyton, & Carter).
 Ashley was pregnant during the Patriots' Super Bowl LI run and could not attend the game, but she did attend Super Bowl LII.
-While with the Patriots, Hogan stayed in Foxborough, Massachusetts during the NFL season but drove down to his family home in Huntington, New York on Monday nights, spending Tuesday there before returning to Foxborough.
+While with the Patriots, Hogan stayed in Foxborough, Massachusetts, during the NFL season but drove down to his family home in Huntington, New York, on Monday nights, spending Tuesday there before returning to Foxborough.
 Hogan is of Irish descent.